Posts

 Image

 Cats are all the same, but every cat is different.
-Some cats, however, are more different than others, and Sly, the one-year-old Siamese in Pearl River, Louisiana, is among more more different.
+Some cats, however, are more different than others, and Sly, the one-year-old Siamese in Pearl River, Louisiana, is among the more different.
 Sly had been stuck in a Live Oak tree in his own backyard for one night, and it was clear he was not happy about it.
 Nor were Ben and Tabitha who were very worried about Sly and explained to me that he is not just a cat to them.
 He is family.
 Sly was described to me as friendly, but not the most intelligent of cats.
 I had a vague sense of what that means, but I didn't think it would have any effect on his rescue.
 Sly was in an isolated spot that would be difficult to reach, and that is a problem I often have with Live Oak trees and their far-spreading nature.
 Since I didn't have a way to climb all the way to him, I was counting on him to live up to his friendly reputation and come to me when I was standing at the base of his limb, but he didn't.
-When I first climb up to a cat in a t...
+When I first climb up to a cat in a tr...